Under the Patronage of

-After three years, since the last GPF gathering in Kigali, Rwanda in 2019, AFI members, together with partners and stakeholders, will meet physically at the Dead Sea, Jordan.
+After three years, since the last Global Policy Forum (GPF) gathering in Kigali, Rwanda in 2019, AFI members, together with partners and stakeholders, will meet physically at the Dead Sea, Jordan.
 The Central Bank of Jordan and AFI are co-hosting the 2022 AFI GPF, organized from 5 to 8 September at the Dead Sea, Jordan, a country known for its unparalleled hospitality and rich history.

 Central Bank of Jordan (CBJ) is one of the leaders in the Arab region and in the AFI network and has pioneered innovative financial inclusion policies that have increased economic growth, decreased poverty and inequality, improved financial and social well-being, and contributed to financial stability.
 Innovative financial inclusion policies have empowered the unbanked, underserved, and low-income segments, including FDPs, women, youth, disabled people, and MSMEs.
 These policies enabled them to contribute to and profit from a more equal and sustainable development.

-CBJ is currently working closely with its stakeholders to develop the “Enhancing the Dissemination, Usage and Acceptance of Electronic Payment in the Kingdom Strategy (2022-2025)” to set appropriate policy actions that will boost the usage and acceptance of digital payment in the country while considering the local gaps and challenges.
+Also, CBJ had worked closely with its stakeholders to develop the “National Payments Strategy (2023-2025)” which is expected to be launched this year, to set in place appropriate policy actions that will boost the usage and acceptance of digital payment in the country while considering the local gaps and challenges.

-Together with international partners and stakeholders, the CBJ is also developing a “Green Finance Strategy”, a road map that prioritizes green investment over business-as-usual investments.
+Moreover, together with international partners and stakeholders, the CBJ is developing a “Green Finance Strategy”, a road map that prioritizes green investment over business-as-usual investments.
 The Strategy is considering the inclusion of climate change risks in banks’ business models, while promoting the financial system efforts to disclose and report these risks in accordance with the international established practices.

 This year’s GPF will reflect on contemporary financial regulation, which in addition to monetary and financial stability objectives, also addresses financial inclusion, inclusive and sustainable economic recovery, rebuilding societies, and ultimately sustainable growth.